-

 100-level: Introduction to Socio-Cultural Anthropology

 Anthropology provides a unique understanding of political process at both the global and local levels.
 This course provides students with a firm grounding in the history and development of political anthropology, as well as in some of the issues central to the contemporary anthropological study of politics.
-Students will consider the historical and theoretical development of the sub-discipline before focusing on a number of the themes that dominate contemporary anthropological accounts of politics, including colonialism, resistance, violence, war, law, political ritual, and nationalism.200-level: The Development Encounter: Anthropological Perspectives
+Students will consider the historical and theoretical development of the sub-discipline before focusing on a number of the themes that dominate contemporary anthropological accounts of politics, including colonialism, resistance, violence, war, law, political ritual, and nationalism.200-level: Anthropology of Religion

 This course is an introduction to the anthropology of religion and begins with an overview of anthropological statements about religion, elucidating how religious worlds (symbols, cosmologies, moral inversions and space disorders) are analyzed from the perspective of social science, and discussing personal experiences of religion (personal symbols, therapeutics of possessions, trance, shamanism, and witchcraft).
-During the second part of the course students acquire knowledge of changes in the religious expressions related to capitalism, colonialism, and conflict.300-level: Faces of the State: A View from Anthropology
+During the second part of the course students acquire knowledge of changes in the religious expressions related to capitalism, colonialism, and conflict.300-level: Faces of the State

 Economics